adpirz/clarify-backend/README.md

 ```
 $ pip install -r requirements/local.txt
 ```
+There are multiple `requirements/*.txt` files, but you only need to worry about `local` as it takes care of importing from the other files as needed.

 From the root directory, you'll need to migrate the models into the database.

 ```
-./manage.py migrate
+$ ./manage.py migrate
 ```

 The final step is to load the Django models by running the following command.

 ```
-./manage.py pull_models_from_sis
+$ ./manage.py pull_models_from_sis
 ```

 This step may take up to 30 minutes or more.

+### Loading `clarify` database from dump file

-Alternatively, if you have a Django database dump file (`clarify_dump.pgsql`), you can run the same command from earlier to load the data directly into Django instead:
+Alternatively, if you have a Django database dump file (`clarify_dump.pgsql`), you can run the same command from earlier to load the data directly into Django instead.

 ```
 $ psql clarify < clarify_dump.pgsql
 ```
+It's best to do this on a freshly created database, so go through the process under **Preqrequisites** to drop and create a new `clarify` database and **do not run** `migrate`.

 ### REPL

 After the model pull completes, you can explore the models with `shell_plus` by running the following command from the project root:

 ```
-./manage.py shell_plus
+$ ./manage.py shell_plus
 ```
 `shell_plus` automatically imports all models from all apps, as well as some convenience features like `settings` and Django model helpers like `Avg`, `Case`, and more.